Maria Douza

 Maria Douza is a Greek film director and screenwriter of feature films, commercials and documentaries.
 She studied at the National Film & TV School of England.
 She lives and works in Athens, Greece.
 Her films are distributed nationally and internationally.

 Her first feature film The Tree and the Swing - alternately named A Place Called Home, released in 2013 and was subsequently acquired by Netflix Europe.
 Her second feature, Listen(2022) originally titled Akouse me, was featured in film festivals all over the world, and streaming rights have been sold to broadcasters in Latin America, Britain and the USA.

 Maria Douza's television work includes the History Series Small Lessons for a Big World and Lasting Through Time for the Hellenic Parliament TV Channel.

 Douza is married to producer Michael Sarantinos and has two children, Giorgis and Dione.

 Early life and education

-Maria Douza (born in Athens on 28 June 1961) studied Byzantine Literature at the National and Kapodistrian University of Athens and, subsequently, Film Direction at the National Film & TV School of England, where she wrote and directed her first short films, The Bridge(1990, 30') and The Island(1994, 42'), introducing, in the latter, the now acclaimed actress Maria Nafpliotou.
+Maria Douza studied Byzantine Literature at the National and Kapodistrian University of Athens and, subsequently, Film Direction at the National Film & TV School of England, where she wrote and directed her first short films, The Bridge(1990, 30') and The Island(1994, 42'), introducing, in the latter, the now acclaimed actress Maria Nafpliotou.
 After completing her studies, Maria Douza returned to Greece and immediately started working with production company Stefi directing TV commercials.
 While working on commercials, she also attended the MFI (Mediterranean Film Institute) Script2Film writing workshops, through which she developed her first screenplays, under the guidance of writing tutors Lewis Cole and Christina Lazarides.